noahserhan/Mila-Quebec-Red-Teaming-Challenge---GPT-OSS-20B/Readme.md

 ## Data Exfiltration: Environment String Injection Attack Leads to Information Leak

 The notebook `openai_tag_eg.ipynb` demostrates this attack.
 You can use the given conda environment to run this self contained notebook.
+There are also automated checks which would allow the user to run multiple tests.

 ## Loading the Conversation File